-- There is a need to bridge the gap between the current academic curriculum and practical requirements, competencies and technical knowledge required in the semiconductor industry. - While there may be a few programs / initiatives / training sessions currently being undertaken, they seem to be microscopic in respect to the overall training requirements of the semiconductor industry.
+- There is a need to bridge the gap between the current academic curriculum and practical requirements, competencies and technical knowledge required in the semiconductor industry. - While there may be a few programs / initiatives / training sessions that are being currently undertaken, they seem to be microscopic in respect to the overall training requirements of the semiconductor industry.

-- Considering the above, there is a need for specialised courses and targeted curriculum which addresses the specialisation required in Semiconductors applicable to different industrial segments. - It is also critical to ensure that the same are accredited by the Government of Maharashtra based on internationally recognised standards for global recognition and awareness. - There is an urgent need for strategic and collaborative partnerships that can be undertaken between research institutes, incubators, accelerators and the industry with a functional objective that is practical, economically viable and scalable.
-The research, procedure, processes and initiatives will need to be validated by an industry specialising in the relevant area(s) and the development of the semiconductor industry should provide for pooling of resources and infrastructure, that can support the clusters of the semiconductor industry.
+- Considering the above, there is a need for specialised courses and targeted curriculum which addresses the specialisation required in Semiconductors applicable to different industrial segments. - It is also critical to ensure that the same are accredited by the Government of Maharashtra based on internationally recognised standards for global recognition and awareness.